mcseyyy/Where-s-My-Cash/README.md

 0. When you get your money back, just mark the debt as paid in the app.

 At any time you can check what is your balance in every group and see who you own money to.
-If you do not trust our algorithm for removing indirect / circular debt, you can also see the history of transactions in the group
+If you do not trust our algorithm for removing indirect / circular debt, you can also see the history of transactions in the group.

 ![debt](https://cloud.githubusercontent.com/assets/9435724/10561079/e334cbfa-7515-11e5-8858-577285f80c10.png)

 ###Team members: